Batrachotoxin: Sources

 Batrachotoxin has been found in four Papuan beetle species, all in the genus Choresine in the family Melyridae; C. pulchra, C. semiopaca, C. rugiceps and C. sp.
 A.

 Several species of bird endemic to New Guinea have the toxin in their skin and on their feathers: the blue-capped ifrit (Ifrita kowaldi), little shrikethrush (aka rufous shrike-thrush, Colluricincla megarhyncha), and the following pitohui species: the hooded pitohui (Pitohui dichrous, the most toxic of the birds), crested pitohui (Ornorectes cristatus), black pitohui (Melanorectes nigrescens), rusty pitohui (Pseudorectes ferrugineus), and the variable pitohui, which is now split into three species: the northern variable pitohui (Pitohui kirhocephalus), Raja Ampat pitohui (P. cerviniventris), and southern variable pitohui (P. uropygialis).

 While the purpose for toxicity in these birds is not certain, the presence of batrachotoxins in these species is an example of convergent evolution.
 It is believed that these birds gain the toxin from batrachotoxin-containing insects that they eat and then secrete it through the skin.

 Batrachotoxin has also been found in all described species of the poison dart frog genus Phyllobates from Nicaragua to Colombia, including the golden poison frog (Phyllobates terribilis), black-legged poison frog (P. bicolor), lovely poison frog (P. lugubris), Golfodulcean poison frog (P. vittatus), and Kokoe poison frog (P. aurotaenia).
 The Kokoe poison frog used to include P. sp. aff. aurotaenia, now recognized as distinct.
 All six of these frog species are in the poison dart frog family.

 The frogs do not produce batrachotoxin themselves.
 Just as in the birds, it is believed that these frogs gain the toxin from batrachotoxin-containing insects that they eat, and then secrete it through the skin.
 Beetles in the genus Choresine are not found in Colombia, but it is thought that the frogs might get the toxin from beetles in other genera within the same family (Melyridae), several of which are found in Colombia.

 Frogs raised in captivity do not produce batrachotoxin, and thus may be handled without risk.
 However, this limits the amount of batrachotoxin available for research as 10,000 frogs yielded only 180 mg of batrachotoxin.
 As these frogs are endangered, their harvest is unethical.
 Biosynthetic studies are also challenged by the slow rate of synthesis of batrachotoxin.

-The native habitat of poison dart frogs is the warm regions of Central and South America, in which the humidity is around 80 percent.
+The native habitat of poison dart frogs is the warm regions of Central and South America.